crdx/mission/README.md

 If the path is not passed via `-c/--config` then it will be assumed to be `mission.config.json` in the working directory.

+A prefixed `~` in any path will be transformed into the home directory of the user set in the `user.name` field.

 See `mission.sample.json` for a sample configuration file, or carry on reading for a more detailed description of each section.

 ### tasks